 Nithin A. Adappa, MD Assistant Professor of Otorhinolaryngology - Head and Neck Surgery

 Mr. R, a 49 y/o male presented to the ER with a grand mal seizure and on imaging demonstrated significant pneumocephalus (Figure 1).
-Mr. R’s medical history included a history of motor vehicle accident at age 9 with multiple neurosurgical procedures including a shunt.
+Mr. R’s medical history included a history of motor vehicle accident at age nine with multiple neurosurgical procedures including a shunt.

 Imaging demonstrated air tracking intracranially from the left posterior ethmoid skull base with a meningoencephalocele in the ethmoid cavity (Figure 2), subsequently confirmed by MRI (not shown).
 Mr. R was taken to the OR for an endoscopic repair.
 At this time, he was noted on CT scan (Figure 3) to have an active CSF leak from the corresponding site.
 The leak was repaired with an underlay bone graft and an overlay vascularized nasoseptal flap.
 At two months, post-operative imaging demonstrates resolution of pneumocephalus and an intact bone graft with the overlying nasoseptal flap (Figure 4).